-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 (m) Leases

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset over a period of time in exchange for consideration.
 The Company assesses whether the contract involves the use of an identified asset, whether it has the right to obtain substantially all of the economic benefits from the use of the asset during the term of the contract and it has the right to direct the use of the asset.